philipbelesky/inter-ui/README.md

 The CSS and web font files to easily self-host the [Inter font family](https://rsms.me/inter/) created by [Rasmus Andersson](https://rsms.me).

 This repository is just a means of more easily distributing the font.
 It tracks the  releases of the main [Inter repository](https://github.com/rsms/inter) as best as I am able.
-Note this repository only contains the `woff2` formats but does generate and include latin-extended subsets for each font.
+Note that this repository only contains the `woff2` format but does generate and include latin-extended subsets for each font.

 SCSS files are also available for use with the Sass preprocessor.
 The [`font-display` property](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) can be overridden by setting `$inter-font-display` to a valid `font-display` value *before* importing the desired `.scss` file.